HomerReid/scuff-em/doc/docs/applications/scuff-neq/scuff-neq.md

 information on energy and momentum fluxes.
 More specifically, you can specify to [[scuff-neq]] a
-[list of evaluation points][EPFile] and you will get back values of the (thermally and temporally averaged) Poynting flux and Maxwell stress tensor at each point you requested.
+[list of evaluation points][EPFile] and you will get back values of the frequency-resolved Poynting flux and Maxwell stress tensor at each spatial point you requested, which
+[<span class=SC>scuff-integrate</span>][scuffIntegrate]
+will integrate to yield thermally- and temporally-averaged quantities.

-In addition to numerical output on heat-transfer rates and Casimir quantities, you can also request visualization outputs that plot the spatial distribution of the heat or momentum flux.
+In addition to numerical output on heat-transfer rates and Casimir quantities, you can also request *visualization* outputs that plot the spatial distribution of the heat or momentum flux.

 For Casimir forces and torques, the quantities computed by